Ida-Yu/Ida-Yu/README.md

 - 👋 Hi, I’m @Ida-Yu
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning Master of Science Applied Computing - Data Science Concentration
+- 🌱 I graduated with  Master of Science Applied Computing - Data Science Concentration
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me https://www.linkedin.com/in/qingyang-ida-yu/